jornl/cisco-pnp-server/README.md

 Then install the projects dependencies `pip install -r requirements.txt`.

-Copy the .env.example to .env and set your configuration `cp .env.example to .env`.
+Copy the .env.example to .env `cp .env.example .env`, and set your configuration.

 Run the server `python3 main.py`.